axibase/atsd/integration/graphite/storage-finder.md

             'value': ['Aggregate']}]}
 ```

-If we want to make two different types of tokens at the same level, i.e. a leaf and a branch (as shown below), we can make a collection.
+If we want to make two different types of tokens at the same level, for example a leaf and a branch (as shown below), we can create a collection.
 In this collection, there is a detail aggregator, which is a leaf.
 We can click on it and see the plot and a constant folder Aggregate, which will lead us further into the tree.

 ![](./resources/09.png)